apache/nuttx/configs/sim/README.txt

   Additional required settings will also be selected when you manually select the above via 'make menuconfig'.

+loadable

+  This configuration provides an example of loadable apps.
+It cannot used with any Windows configuration, however, because Windows does not use the ELF format.

 minibasic

   This configuration was used to test the Mini Basic port at